The Yale University men's lacrosse program announced that Andrew Stimmel has been promoted to the Director of Player Development/Assistant Coach.

 Stimmel, the Grove City (Pa.)
 College head coach for two seasons (2012-13), led the Wolverines to an Elite 8 appearance in the 2013 national tournament and finished fifth in the final Nike/Inside Lacrosse Poll after a 10-2 regular season and a first-ever top seed in Central Collegiate Lacrosse Association Playoffs.
+For his efforts, Stimmell was named the 2013 Men's Collegiate Lacrosse Association Division II National Coach of the Year.

 He transformed a 3-7 team in 2011 into a 7-5 squad his first year as a head coach.
 While compiling a 17-7 overall regular-season record, Stimmel produced four All-Americans and had the conference's best face-off percentage.